International Research Management Course

 An increasing number of non-Scandinavian research managers are working in the Scandinavian countries.
 This very intensive course addresses the principles of research management and leadership as well as the challenges met by international research managers working in Scandinavian research institutions.

-The programme is also offered in Danish as a 9-day course for Scandinavian-speaking research managers.
+You can download the 2021 brochure above.
+A similar programme is offered in Danish (9 days) for Scandinavian-speaking research managers.

 WHY CHOOSE THIS COURSE?